hwborchers/ctv-optimization/README.md

 -   [DEoptimR](https://cran.r-project.org/web/packages/DEoptimR/index.html) provides an implementation of the jDE variant of the differential evolution stochastic algorithm for nonlinear programming problems (It allows handling constraints in a fexible manner.)
--   The [CEoptim](https://cran.r-project.org/web/packages/CEoptim/index.html) package implements a cross-entropy optimization technique that can be applied to continuous, discrete, mixed, and constrained optimization problems.
 -   [GenSA](https://cran.r-project.org/web/packages/GenSA/index.html) is a package providing a function for generalized Simulated Annealing which can be used to search for the global minimum of a quite complex non-linear objective function with